Click on the link to read:

 Once your child starts school, you can register an account in 3 easy steps at Online Payments.
 If registered, click here.

 Our children love giving it a go.
 Physical Education and general fitness are highly valued at our school.
 As well as regular fitness and games, our Physical Education programme caters for all ages and stages.
 We have a range of sports teams that regularly compete outside of school and we embrace interschool competitions.
-Contact Jenny at sports@worserbay.school.nz.
+Contact Rose at sports@worserbay.school.nz.

 Check out our Sports Shirts.